 Sapling adds Spend transfers and Output transfers to the transparent and JoinSplit transfers present in Sprout.
-The net value of Spend transfers minus Output transfers in a transaction is called the balancing value, measured in zatoshi as a signed integer v^{balance}.
+The net value of Spend transfers minus Output transfers in a transaction is called the Sapling balancing value, measured in zatoshi as a signed integer v^{balanceSapling}.

-v^{balance} is encoded explicitly in a transaction as the field valueBalance.
-(Transaction fields are described in §7.1 'Transaction Encoding and Consensus' on p.
-84.)
+$v^{balanceSapling}$ is encoded in a transaction as the field valueBalanceSapling.
+For a v4 transaction, $v^{balanceSapling}$ is always explicitly encoded.
+Transaction fields are described in § 7.1 'transaction transaction transac

-A positive balancing value takes value from the Sapling transaction value pool and adds it to the transparent transaction value pool.
-A negative balancing value does the reverse.
-As a result, positive v^{balance} is treated like an input to the transparent transaction value pool, whereas negative v^{balance} is treated like an output from that pool.
+A positive Sapling balancing value takes value from the Sapling transaction value pool and adds it to the transparent transaction value pool.
+A negative Sapling balancing value does the reverse.
+As a result, positive v^{balanceSapling} is treated like an input to the transparent transaction value pool, whereas negative v^{balanceSapling} is treated like an output from that pool.

-As defined in [ZIP-209], the Sapling chain value pool balance for a given block chain is the negation of the sum of all valueBalance field values for transactions in the block chain.
+As defined in [ZIP-209], the Sapling chain value pool balance for a given block chain is the negation of the sum of all valueBalanceSapling field values for transactions in the block chain.